-Postgraduate medical education and training at Alfred Health is an integral part of the Hospital's operations and philosophy.
-It is recognised that there is an inter dependence between the provision of high quality healthcare and the education of health professionals.
+Postgraduate medical education and training at Alfred Health is an integral part of the hospital's operations and philosophy.
+We recognise there is an inter-dependence between the provision of high quality healthcare and the education of medical professionals.

-The hospital supports postgraduate medical education by providing a wide range of postgraduate educational activities together with a strong commitment by the senior medical staff in the provision of appropriate clinical experience and education support.
+We support postgraduate medical education by providing a wide range of postgraduate educational activities together with a strong commitment by the senior medical staff by providing appropriate clinical experience and education support.
 Senior medical staff foster an environment of enquiry and learning.

 Supervisors of training

 - Director Clinical Training - A/Prof Laila Rotstein

 - Supervisor of Intern Training - Dr Anna Korin